The CERT project – an overview

 During their municipal election campaign in autumn 2005, the Viennese Greens – particularly Monika Vana (then non-executive city government member) and district councilor Gerhard Jordan – had the idea of inviting Greens from local groups in their neighbouring countries that had joined the European Union in 2004 (Czech Republic, Slovak Republic, Hungary, Slovenia) in order to watch the Viennese campaign, to learn from it and to share experiences.

-From 2013 on, participants from most of the countries of former Yugoslavia took part in the CERT meetings.
+From 2013 on, participants from West Balkan countries participated in the CERT meetings.

 Some TOPICS that were (and are) dealt with:

-Green strategies and target groups, the role of affiliated Groups and sections (Green Seniors, Young Greens, Green Women, Queer Greens, Green Entrepreneurs, Green Migrants, etc.), volunteer management and ways to attract new members, Green cooperation in the CENTROPE region, energy policy, how to use the EP election campaign 2009 for local party building, analysis of the 2009 EP election results, exchange of experience with electoral obstacles (% thresholds, signature collection requirements), presentation of campaign concepts, press work, offers for training by Green Foundations, web performance of Greens, prospects for Green Parties in Central and Eastern Europe, etc.
+Green strategies and target groups, the role of affiliated Groups and sections (Green Seniors, Young Greens, Green Women, Queer Greens, Green Entrepreneurs, Green Migrants, etc.), volunteer management and ways to attract new members, Green cooperation in the CENTROPE region, energy policy, how to use the EP election campaign 2009 for local party building, analysis of the 2009 EP election results, exchange of experience with electoral obstacles (% thresholds, signature collection requirements), presentation of campaign concepts, press work, offers for training by Green Foundations, web performance of Greens, prospects for Green Parties in Central and Eastern Europe, the role of EU cohesion funds, transparency and democracy, right-wing populism, strategies against authoritarian tendencies, etc.

 Since 2005, Greens and some civil society activists from 15 CEE countries (Albania, Bosnia-Herzegovina, Bulgaria, Croatia, Czech Republic, Hungary, Kosovo, Lithuania, Macedonia, Montenegro, Poland, Romania, Serbia, Slovakia, Slovenia) took part in Green Round Tables in Vienna, and so did local Greens from Vienna and other parts of Austria and representatives from the European level (European Green Party, Green Group in the European Parliament, Heinrich Boell Foundation, Green European Foundation, Green East-West Dialogue).